 Material not included

 - Sticky notes

 To set up for this activity, post the large maps around the room in places where the students can easily gather and examine them.

 In this activity, students will work in small groups to compare their own electoral district to another one, using maps and fact sheets.
 Fact sheets for all 338 of Canada’s electoral districts are available online.

 Ask students: What communities are you a part of?
-This could be done using a Think-Pair-Share technique.
-If students are stuck, prompt them to think about their school community, neighbourhood, city, cultural group(s), faith community, sports teams, etc. Ask students to make a list of as many communities as they belong to.
+Invite students to turn and talk to a peer to brainstorm some groups and communities they belong to.
+If students are stuck, prompt them to think about their school community, neighbourhood, city, cultural group(s), faith community, online communities, sports teams, etc. Ask students to make a list of all the communities they belong to.
 Invite them to share some of their responses orally; write these on the board or on chart paper.